Alex-drom/rsschool-cv/cv.md

-My name is Alexey, I am 17 years old (soon 18) now I am a student of the Gomel State Agrarian and Economic College.
+My name is Alexey Pyrgar, I am 17 years old (soon 18) now I am a student of the Gomel State Agrarian and Economic College.
 I am studying to become a software engineer.
 From programming languages I know C#, CSS, HTML,JS, I also study SQL and 1C Accounting.
 I love playing guitar, playing volleyball, taking pictures, traveling, and much more.
  I am a kind, cheerful, responsive, go-to-the-end person and of course friendly:)